Tychy Lodowisko railway station: History

 On 15 February 2011, Tychy Public Transport Company signed a contract with Przedsiębiorstwo Robót Komunikacyjnych for the construction of the Tychy Lodowisko, Tychy Aleja Bielska, and Tychy Grota-Roweckiego stations, as well as the modernization of the Tychy Zachodnie railway station.

 All these stations were opened on 1 September 2012.
-On the same day, Przewozy Regionalne extended the routes of their trains, previously terminating at Tychy Miasto railway station, to Tychy Lodowisko.
-On 9 December 2012, the operation of the station, along with the entire Szybka Kolej Regionalna, was taken over by Koleje Śląskie.
+On the same day, Polregio extended the routes of their trains, previously terminating at Tychy Miasto railway station, to Tychy Lodowisko.
+On 9 December 2012, the operation of the station, along with the entire Szybka Kolej Regionalna, was taken over by Silesian Railways.
 On 18 December 2012, Tychy authorities signed a contract with Aldesa Construcciones for the construction of two park and ride facilities (each with 352 parking spaces) at the Tychy Lodowisko railway station and Tychy railway station.
 The parking facility was opened on 29 June 2015.

 Railways

 The station is located on Tychy Miasto–Tychy Lodowisko railway, running parallel to Tychy–Mysłowice Kosztowy MKSB1 railway.
 A buffer stop is located beyond the station toward Mysłowice Kosztowy railway station.